Morgawr/yokubi/src/Section1/Part2/Lesson21.md

 I won't eat, <b>either</b>. (in addition to other people)
 </pre>

 The particle と is also used to provide some "inclusion," but it works very differently from も.
-It may look similar at an English translation level, but don’t be fooled.
+It may look similar at an English translation level, but don't be fooled.
 They are nothing alike.

 と normally makes a list of things.